 The easiest way to get to Tayrona National Park from Cartagena is to take a bus to Santa Marta and then take either a bus or a taxi from there to Tayrona.
 We took Berlinas bus to Santa Marta for 40,000 COP.
 Berlinas is more expensive than the public bus but it is worth it because it is faster and leaves from right outside the old city of Cartagena.The Berlinas bus leaves from the Berlinas Marbella station which is located at Cra.
 18 #57 in Cartagena.
 The busses leave about every 40 to 50 minutes but it really depends on when the bus gets full.

 The bus ride can take 4-6 hours depending on traffic and any other problems.
 The busses are more like small vans and they have strong air conditioning, so make sure to bring layers.
 There is Wi-Fi available but it didn’t work well during our trip.
 The bus will drop you off in the center of Santa Marta.
-From here in order to save time I recommend taking a taxi directly to Tayrona National Park which will cost 80,000 COP.
-It takes about 1 hour to drive from Santa Marta to Tayrona without traffic.
+From here in order to save time I recommend taking a taxi directly to Tayrona National Park which takes about one hour without traffic

 Day 10: Tayrona National Park